-Page 120 of the 1949 book "The Genealogy of Michael Korns, Sr. of Somerset County Pennsylvania" indicates that John Hamilton Korns was the son of Silas Wright Korns, and states "John Hamilton Korns, b.
+Page 120 of the 1949 book "The Genealogy of Michael Korns, Sr. of Somerset County Pennsylvania" indicates that John Hamilton Korns was the son of Joseph Alexander Korns and the grandson of Silas Wright Korns, and states "John Hamilton Korns, b.
 Oct.
 7, 1883, married Bessie Lee Pennywitt, Sept.
-6, 1907.".
+6, 1907."
 The Korns book indicates that John and Bessie had three children: Mary Lee Korns, b.
 June 15, 1908, Robert Fulton Korns, b.
 Oct.
 4, 1912, and William Alexander Korns, b.
 Nov.
 3, 1920.
-For a memoir and photos of John Hamilton Korns at kornsfamily.net, click here.

 John H. Korns was the author or co-author of many publications, including but certainly not limited to: